tobijegede/CMU-Projects/README.md

-# CMU-Projects in R
+# CMU-Projects in Python
-I have worked on the following projects at Heinz College using R:
+I have worked on the following projects at Heinz College using Python:
+1. Final Project for 90-819 "Intermediate Programming with Python".
+The files associated with this project are:
+   a.

-1. Final Project for 94-842: Programming in R for Analytics: "An Analysis of the Effect of Gender, Criminal History, and Education on Income using the National Longitudinal Survey of Youth, 1997 (NLSY97)".
-The two files associated with this project are: CKT-FinalProject_v10.Rmd and CKT-FinalProject_v10.html
+2. Project for Data for Black Lives Pittsburgh Hub (PghD4BL).
+I used pandas to find counties with similar populations and racial demographics to Allegheny County, based on information from the Census Bureau and the Bureau of Justice Statistics.
+The files associated with this project are:
+ b.